fwmarkcheung/camunda-animal-adoption/README.md

     docker compose down;docker rmi -f camunda-animal-adoption-web harperdb/harperdb

+# Deploy via Helm Chart
+To deploy the app using Helm Chart:

+1. Create the Namespace animal-adoption manually using kubectl:

+		kubectl create namespace animal-adoption

+2. Change directory to the helm chart file directory.

+3. Install the helm chart specifying the namespace as argument:

+		helm install animal-adoption . --namespace animal-adoption --create-namespace

+This command:

+- Installs the chart into the animal-adoption namespace.
+- Automatically creates the namespace if it does not exist.

+ kubectl get pods --namespace=animal-adoption

 # Debug tips
     // Return the definitions of all databases and tables within the database. curl --location 'http://localhost:9925' \